TULiberalArts/Sociology/pages/graduate.md

 The Department offers two distinct programs of study in sociology:

-- The [master's program](http://bulletin.temple.edu/graduate/scd/cla/sociology-ma/) provides advanced training in sociological theory, statistics and research methods.
+-The [master's program](http://bulletin.temple.edu/graduate/scd/cla/sociology-ma/) provides advanced training in sociological theory, statistics and research methods.

-- The [doctoral program](http://bulletin.temple.edu/graduate/scd/cla/sociology-phd/) concentrates on three main subfields of sociology to prepare students for research and teaching in academic settings and for advanced work in applied research settings.
+-The [doctoral program](http://bulletin.temple.edu/graduate/scd/cla/sociology-phd/) concentrates on three main subfields of sociology to prepare students for research and teaching in academic settings and for advanced work in applied research settings.
 The program allows students some flexibility in developing additional specialty areas.

 The main areas of graduate research are race & ethnicity, gender & sexuality, urban sociology, medical sociology, and globalization & immigration.